-To ensure that no likely significant effect result, when Planning Applications are submitted, the Council should ensure that this suite of sites do not result in an increase in accessibility to the SPA.
+To ensure that no likely significant effectadverse effect on integrity results, when Planning Applications are submitted, the Council should ensure that this suite of sites do not result in an increase in accessibility to the SPA.

-9 Suitable Alternative Natural Greenspace Assessment
+9 Appropriate Assessment: Suitable Alternative Natural Greenspace Assessment

 - 9.1.1 To ensure the deliverability of the quantum of housing provided within the Local Plan, the Council has undertaken an assessment of Suitable Alternative Natural Green Space (SANG) provision within the Guildford Borough Plan area.
 The aim was to demonstrate that sufficient SANG in the right places could be provided in order to mitigate the impact of the proposed housing provision.
-The residential allocations assessed within the SANG Assessment undertaken by the Council were sites identified within the Land Availability Assessment (LAA); it should be noted that not all LAA sites are included within the Local Plan as a specific Site Allocation.
-The quantum of housing to be delivered by each site within the SANG Assessment undertaken by the Council may differ to those identified within the Local Plan as the figures within the SANG assessment are net (i.e. some housing figures identified in the Local Plan may have already been granted planning permission and have already had SANG allocated). - 9.1.2 This document assesses the location and amount of proposed SANG capacity within the Borough in relation to residential Site Allocations as identified in the Plan.
+The residential allocations assessed within the SANG Assessment undertaken by the Council were sites identified within the Land Availability Assessment (LAA); it should be noted that not all LAA sites are included within the SANG Assessment undertaken by the Council get by each site within the SANG Assessment undertaken by the Council get by each site within the SANG Assessment undertaken by the Council may differ to those identified within the Local Plan as the figures within the SANG assessment are net (i.e. some housing figures identified in the Local Plan may have already been granted planning permission and have already had SANG allocated). - 9.1.2 This document assesses the location and amount of proposed SANG capacity within the Borough in relation to residential Site Allocations as identified in the Plan.
 For housing sites that are not specifically allocated (those that could accommodate less than 25 dwellings) only the overall quantum of new residential development can be considered in judging SANG capacity. - 9.1.3 Large developments will often provide their own SANG (referred to here as bespoke SANG).
 However, this is not viable for most developments so the Council provides SANG (referred to here as strategic SANG) that developers can pay a tariff to use. - 9.1.4 The following assessment therefore evaluates and documents the findings of Guildford's SANG provision to confirm that sufficient SANG capacity has been identified in the correct locations to avoid recreational pressure effects from the new residential Site Allocations within the Plan.